Due Diligence: A Practical Guide to Deals Involving Latin American Targets

 When dealing with family-owned targets, the administration and management of companies is driven by personal relationships, trust and unwritten uses and customs.
-Buyers’ counsel needs to navigate the art of trying to find and propose ways to understand and mitigate risks without involving, if possible, the implementation of unnecessarily invasive actions or policies that may irritate the controlling family or families or the executive team (who may need to remain after a possible change of control).
+Buyers’ counsel needs to navigate the art of trying to find and propose ways to understand and mitigate risks without involving, if possible, the implementation of unnecessarily invasive actions or policies that may irritate the controlling family or families or the executive team (who may have significant influence over the process and decision-making in connection thereto and who the buyer may need to retain after closing).
 These stakeholders tend to consider due diligence (often an invasive exercise) as questioning their good practices and interfering with their daily tasks, and the finding of risks as an accusation of incorrect or reckless conduct.

 In companies governed by long-standing management teams, the due diligence process is often perceived by management as a threat or an unwarranted assessment of their work.

-Conversely, transactions between similar and more sophisticated companies, in terms of the due diligence process, are usually more in depth and aggressive as the negotiation is mostly focused on discussing the significance, likelihood of materialisation and quantification of risks.
-Limitation on the information made available by a target for review during a due diligence is usually justified by the sellers based on commercial or antitrust concerns.
+Conversely, transactions between similar and more sophisticated companies usually involve a more in-depth and smooth due diligence process, as the negotiation is mostly focused on discussing the significance, likelihood of materialisation and quantification of risks.
+Limitations on the information made available by a target for review during a due diligence is usually justified by the sellers based on commercial or antitrust concerns.

 Notwithstanding the political issues to be considered, as set forth above, due diligence processes – including those undertaken regarding Latin American targets – have certain common issues, regardless of the identity of the parties, which we will explore below.